For Immediate Release

-- Supporting diabetes education, providing hearing screenings and assisting the aged.
+- Supporting diabetes education, providing hearing screenings and assisting the elderly.

-- Providing disaster relief in times of emergencies, including both short- and long-term relief efforts following the earthquake and tsunami in Japan, Superstorm Sandy in the USA and flooding in Thailand.
+- Providing disaster relief in times of emergencies, including both short- and long-term relief efforts following the recent storms and tornadoes in the USA, the flooding in the Himalayas, and Typhoon Haiyan in the Philippines.

-Lions Clubs in Germany – Lions clubs have a very strong presence in Germany with more than 1,500 clubs and more than 50,000 Lions members.
+Lions Clubs in Canada – Lions clubs have a very strong presence in Canada with 1,600 clubs and more than 37,000 Lions members.
 Local Lions are involved in hands-on service in a variety of areas including protecting the environment, improving health, assisting youth and establishing many other community services.

-Host Committee – Lions volunteers from Hamburg and throughout Germany have spent several years preparing for the convention.
+Host Committee – Lions volunteers from Toronto and throughout Canada have spent several years preparing for the convention.
 They are responsible for hospitality, including staffing welcome centers, arranging welcoming banners, securing local marching bands for the parade and serving as sergeants-at-arms for major events.

 Upcoming Lions Clubs International Conventions

-Attention media: Media passes for events will be available from the Convention Operations Office, at the Central Entrance Counters on the Ground Floor Hamburg Messe und Congress.
-All events at HMC are closed to the general public.
-For more information about convention events, visit the Online Convention at lionsclubs.org (search: Online Convention).
+Attention media: Media passes for events will be available from the Convention Operations Office, South Building Level 800 - Room 809 at the Metro Toronto Convention Centre.
+All events at MTCC are closed to the general public.
+For more information about convention events, visit facebook.com/lcicon.

 Lions Clubs International